nightscout/trio-docs/docs/EN/settings/configuration/preferences/statistics.md

 # Statistics

->[!IMPORTANT]
+!!! important

->**This section is entirely visual and does not impact insulin dosage calculations**
+    This section is entirely visual and does not impact insulin dosage calculations

 ### Low Glucose Limit
-Sets the lower blood sugar limit for statistical determination of time below range (TBR).
+Sets the lower blood sugar limit for statistical determination of *time below range* (TBR).

 ### High Glucose Limit
 Sets the higher blood sugar limit for statistical determination of time above range (TAR)